alzatin/abundance-mo-fork/README.md

 {picture of intersection}

-### Molecule

-The molecule atom can contain any number of atoms in a useful configuration.
-To add inputs to the molecule, place an input atom within it.

-{picture of molecule}

 ### Output

 The output atom cannot be directly placed, however each molecule has one output which cannot be delted.
 Connect a shape to the output of a molecule to make that shape available one level up.
 The output of the top level molecule is the output of the project.